Cerrone

 In addition to Love in C Minor, Cerrone's Paradise and Supernature, Marc Cerrone enjoyed success in Europe with albums such as Cerrone IV: The Golden Touch (1978), Where Are You Now (1983), The Collector (1985), Human Nature (1994) and more recently with the dance albums Hysteria (2002) and Celebrate (2007).
 Cerrone is also known for live performances.
-In 1991 he played on the show Harmony to celebrate the launch of Japan's first high-definition TV satellite.
+In 1991, he played on the show Harmony to celebrate the launch of Japan's first high-definition TV satellite.
 The rock opera was played to over 800,000 spectators at Tokyo harbour.
-Cerrone adapted "Harmony" for theatre.
-In 1992, the musical Dreamtime which was based on an original story by Cerrone ran for 140 shows on Broadway at New York's Ed Sullivan Theater.
+Cerrone adapted "Harmony" for the theatre.
+In 1992, the musical Dreamtime, which was based on an original story by Cerrone, ran for 140 shows on Broadway at New York's Ed Sullivan Theater.

 Cerrone has recorded and performed with Nile Rodgers, Toto, Laura Branigan, Jocelyn Brown, La Toya Jackson and Axelle Red.
-His music has been sampled by artists such as the Avalanches, Bob Sinclar, the Beastie Boys, "Le Knight Club" and Run-DMC.
+His music has been sampled by artists such as the Avalanches, Bob Sinclar, the Beastie Boys and Run-DMC.

 Career

 Cerrone was born in Vitry-sur-Seine to the son of Italian immigrants.
-At the age of 12 he started playing drums and listening to Otis Redding songs.
+At the age of 12, he started playing drums and listening to Otis Redding songs.
 Cerrone's passion for music was discouraged by his father, who tried to distract him from his obsession.
 By the end of the 1960s, he was fascinated by Jimi Hendrix, Carlos Santana and Blood, Sweat & Tears, among others.
-At the age of 17, he convinced Gilbert Trigano to hire rock bands for his holiday clubs: Club Med (Club Mediterranée).
-Cerrone became the A&R scout for 40 Club Med vacation villages around the world.
+At the age of 17, he convinced Gilbert Trigano to hire rock bands for his all-inclusive holiday-hotel operator Club Med.
+Cerrone became its worldwide A&R scout, responsible for the musical entertainment at Club Med's 40 vacation villages.